-South Korea: The first successful kidney transplantation was done in the year 1969 through living donor and there is no way back for this country after that.
+South Korea: The first successful kidney transplantation was done in the year 1969 through a living donors and there is no way back for this country after that.
 The country achieved another milestone when the kidney was transplanted from a deceased donor in 1979.
-To make a kidney available to the patients, the country has done excellent work in increasing its donor pool and significantly uses the expanded criteria of the donor.
+To make a kidney available to patients, the country has done excellent work in increasing its donor pool and significantly uses the expanded criteria of the donor.

-Singapore: Singapore has achieved the feat of first kidney transplant in the year 1970.
+Singapore: Singapore has achieved the feat of the first kidney transplant in the year 1970.
 Various hospitals are equipped with the latest technology and advanced surgical procedure to make kidney transplants less complicated and successful.
 Post-surgical care in this country is exceptional because of trained and experienced para-medical staff.
-The hospitals for a Kidney transplant in Singapore maintains a high standard of care and this is the reason that many of the hospitals are accredited by the International Society of Nephrology.
+The hospitals for Kidney transplant in Singapore maintains a high standard of care and this is the reason that many of the hospitals are accredited by the International Society of Nephrology.

-Israel: With above 90% of the success rate in kidney transplant surgeries, Israel is a growing hub for organ transplantation.
+Israel: With an above 90% of success rate in kidney transplant surgeries, Israel is a growing hub for organ transplantation.
 As the law does not allow the kidney of a deceased donor to be transplanted to non-Israeli citizens, foreign medical tourists are taking with them the living relative donor for processing the surgery.
-The rate of organ transplantation in 2017 was an all-time high then and there is a gradual increase in the rate of kidney transplantation.
+The rate of organ transplantation in 2017 was at an all-time high then and there is a gradual increase in the rate of kidney transplantation.